SherG/tester1/site/content/post/why-exercise-is-not-optional-for-baby-boomers.md

 title: Why Exercise is Not Optional for Baby Boomers
 date: 2019-03-24T04:48:06.428Z
 description: >-
-  I would like to start where most who write about exercise for popular magazines will not start — with a discussion of our genetic limitations.
+  Exercise is not important.
+It is essential.
+You should treat it like a Fitness 401k that will pay dividends down the road.
 ---
+I'm going to start where most who write about exercise for popular magazines will not start — with a discussion of our genetic limitations.

 The best place to start this discussion is with the recent discovery of the myostatin deletion and the Belgian Blues.

 ## What We Can Learn About Exercise From Belgian Blue Cattle

 Often, advances in one science come from discoveries made in other fields.
 So it is in this case that involves the discovery of a key genetic factor influencing muscular potential.

+> Becoming stronger is about projecting how we feel about ourselves.

 Scientists in agriculture have discovered a genetic factor which has profound implications for the field of exercise science.
 This is the story of the Belgian Blue cows.